vHitsuji/MultimodalGame/README.md

 <a name="communities"></a>
 ### Agent Communities

 This trains a community of 5 pools of 5, 5, 10, 5, and 5 agents in a chain structure.
-For agent pools of 3 or more agents.
 See also `./run_scripts/train_community_chain_551055.sh`.

 ```bash
 python model_symmetric.py